Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Discussion

-\textbf{Q3: Does \name{} handle branches influenced by public parameters?} As we discussed in \secref{sec:key-insights}, most crypto branches that are influenced by public parameters are specified by standards and underlying algorithms and do not change during execution.
+\textbf{\questionN{1}: Does \name{} handle branches influenced by public parameters?} Constant-time rules mandate all branches to be independent of confidential inputs.
+However, they can depend on public information.
+In \secref{sec:trace-generation}, we discussed how to handle branches that their traces change in different runs (e.g., stream loops in stream ciphers).
+In addition, some branches are influenced by public parameters of the primitive that are specified by standards and underlying algorithms which do not change during execution.
 Hence, \name{} would still generate traces for such branches.
 However, in some cases, different recommended modes exist for the same application (e.g., key sizes of 128, 192, and 256 for AES).
-One possible solution for these cases is generating separate traces for each mode and embedding all of them in the binary.
-A status register is set to specify the mode before execution and when combined with the hint information it allows to access the proper traces.
-An alternative solution can be to generate separate binaries for each mode.
+One possible solution for these cases is to generate separate traces for each mode and embedding all of them in the binary.
+A status register is set to specify the mode before execution and when combined with the hint information it allows accessing the proper traces.
+An alternative solution is to generate separate binaries for each mode.

-\textbf{Q4: Who will provide branch traces and when?} Traces need to be re-generated after each compilation if PCs change.
+\textbf{\questionN{2}: Who will provide branch traces and when?} Traces need to be re-generated after each compilation only if PCs change.
 We believe developers can generate traces for recommended modes (e.g., AES-128/192/256) and embed hint information in binaries using our automated tool (\secref{sec:trace-generation}).
 However, users can also generate traces for legacy binaries of cryptographic programs they intend to run on a \name{}-enabled processor with the same procedure.